GjaGtaGva/Gva-gunz-maps/README.md

 Gunz maps made by GjaGta, using GTK Radiant.
 Do use them on your server if you want.
 Feel free to edit them and make your own version.

-Each folder contains the extracted map files and some extra files (screenshots, gtk .map source file, notes).
+Each folder contains the map files in a folder, zip and mrs, plus some extra files (screenshots, gtk .map source file, notes).
-There's also a clean zip and equivalent mrs with only the files needed for gunz.
+Some maps are not lit, they will have no .LM file.

 Maps list by purpose:

 ### Skillmaps:
-* Clockwork Time
+* Clockwork Skillmap
 * Freestower

 ### PVP:
 * Watch
+* Clockwork-VI
+* Gvourglass
 * Crafting
 * Enice
-* Gvourglass

 ### Exploration, etc.:
+* WatchQuest
+* Darkdream
+* Albox
 * scary-maze
 * thin_ice
-* WatchQuest
-* Darkdream